 DNP - Child/Adolescent Primary Care Emphasis

-The Certified Pediatric Nurse Practitioner in acute care (CPNP-AC) provides family-centered and culturally respectful care for pediatric patients with acute, complex, and chronic illness across a variety of care settings.
+The Certified Pediatric Nurse Practitioner in primary care (CPNP-PC) provides family-centered and culturally respectful care for pediatric patients from infancy to adulthood through wellness and preventative care or the management of common acute or chronic conditions and behavioral challenges in a primary care setting.

 Graduates are prepared to: